nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="usersIdFollowing"></a>
 # **usersIdFollowing**
-> UsersFollowingLookupResponse usersIdFollowing(id, maxResults, paginationToken)
+> UsersFollowingLookupResponseEntity usersIdFollowing(id, maxResults, paginationToken)

 Following by User ID